Staff Research Associate II (9612C), Molecular & Cell Biology - 46670

 Salary & Benefits

-This is a 100% full-time (40 hrs a week) exempt career position, which is paid monthly and eligible for full UC Benefits.
+This is a full-time (40 hours/week), Career position and eligible for full UC benefits.

 The University of California is an Equal Opportunity/Affirmative Action Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, or protected veteran status.
 For more information about your rights as an applicant see: